 I also noticed a smaller wader with the Dunlin.
 It was facing directly away from me with its head tucked away.
 Eventually it woke up and started to feed and I could see it was a Little Stint.
 The Dunlin all flew off but the stint remained.
 I took some video and was able to see pale tramlines confirming this bird as a juvenile.
 A good record for Needs Ore and my second in a fortnight.
 I heard a Green Sandpiper but couldn’t locate it.

 After a coffee I headed down to the beach to try and relocate yesterday’s Black-throated Diver, unfortunately no luck.
 It was flat calm and quiet with three Great Crested Grebes the only birds I saw on the sea.
 20 Swallows drifted over east and I heard a Dartford Warbler calling, another good record for Needs Ore.
-I think it is the first since the Beast from the East killed them off 2.5 years ago.
+There have been very few following the Beast from the East 2.5 years ago.
 I finally tracked it down in the gorse bushes south east of the Pullen hide, near the beach fence.